 A Moderator will be assigned for each panel.
 Moderators will have a few responsibilities.
 These are:

-1. Make sure the panel begins and ends on time
+1. Make sure the panel begins and ends on time.

 2. Keep track of the questions being asked by the audience.
 Make sure everyone gets a chance and no one monopolizes.

 7. Turn in the Moderator Card to the Programming Staff.

 If you are interested in becoming a panelist for next year, please contact us at email@example.com.